Tucker, Georgia: Education

 In the Tucker CDP, 91.4% of adults have graduated high school, 7% higher than the state average, and 46.8% of adults age 25 or older have a bachelor's degree or higher, 19% higher than the state average.

 Primary and secondary education

 All public schools in Tucker operate under the jurisdiction DeKalb County School District.
-The DeKalb County School District's Sam A. Moss Service Center is also located in Tucker.
+Tucker is served by portions of three DeKalb County high school clusters, including eight schools located in the city and seven schools located south and west of the city.